overheat-org/Diseact/README.md

 </embed>
 ```

-see the documentation below:
+See the Documentation below:

 # Embeds

-For start, we can learn about create a embed.
-Downside, is all possibilities you can do using Diseact to create a embed.
+To start, we can learn about creating a embed.

 ```jsx
 const myEmbed = (